 The Ranney Gorge Suspension Bridge is open daily year round.
-Located within Ferris Provincial Park, is a great destination for an easy hike and picturesque views.
-This great, family-oriented, natural adventure hovers 30′ above the Ranney Gorge just south of the falls.
+Located within Ferris Provincial Park, it is a great destination for an easy hike and picturesque views.
+This family-oriented, natural adventure hovers 30′ above the Ranney Gorge just south of the falls.
 As you make your way across the 300-foot-long bridge, you will feel it sway slightly below your feet.

 Located right beside locks 11 & 12 at the south end of Campbellford, the Ranney Gorge Suspension Bridge is on the Trans Canada Trail and within easy walking distance from the locks and into downtown Campbellford.

 The 8th Wing CFB Trenton completed their assignment on December 18th, 2003.
-Without their commitment this grand tourist attraction would not have been possible.
+Without their commitment, this grand tourist attraction would not have been possible.